 Different organizations regulate or monitor participants in the Canadian capital markets including issuers, brokerage firms, exchanges, alternative trading systems ("ATSs"), clearing houses and inter-dealer brokers.
 Securities and other regulators regulate the activities of our marketplaces and clearing houses.
 Self-regulatory authorities, such as the Investment Industry Regulatory Organization of Canada ("IIROC"), regulate the activities of brokerage firms and their capital requirements, as well as their business and trading conduct.
-IIROC is the self-regulatory organization ("SRO") that provides regulation services to Toronto Stock Exchange, TSX Venture Exchange and TSX Alpha Exchange, monitoring and enforcing compliance with universal market integrity rules.
+IIROC is the self-regulatory organization ("SRO") that provides regulation services to Toronto Stock Exchange, TSX Venture Exchange and Alpha Exchange Inc., monitoring and enforcing compliance with universal market integrity rules.

-Toronto Stock Exchange and TSX Venture Exchange also establish standards for their listed issuers to maintain quality marketplaces and investor confidence.
-Each of Toronto Stock Exchange and TSX Venture Exchange has established standards for listing issuers and enforce compliance with those standards through the exchange's powers to halt trading in a security or to suspend or delist the listing of a security.
-In addition, the Alberta Securities Commission ("ASC") and the British Columbia Securities Commission ("BCSC") have required TSX Venture Exchange to review and approve certain prospectuses filed by issuers listed on TSX Venture Exchange.
+Toronto Stock Exchange and TSX Venture Exchange also establish and maintain listed issuer standards to ensure quality marketplaces and investor confidence.
+Each of Toronto Stock Exchange and TSX Venture Exchange enforces compliance with those standards through the exchange's powers to halt trading in a security or to suspend or delist a security.

-Recognition and Regulation of Exchanges, Clearing Houses, Transfer Agency and Corporate Trust Business
+Designation, Recognition and Regulation of Exchanges, Clearing Houses, and Transfer Agency and Corporate Trust Business

-TSX Inc. (which operates Toronto Stock Exchange), TSX Venture Exchange Inc. (which operates TSX Venture Exchange) and TMX Group are all regulated as exchanges in Canada.
+Each of TSX Inc. (which operates Toronto Stock Exchange), TSX Venture Exchange Inc. (which operates TSX Venture Exchange) and TMX Group is regulated as an exchange in Canada.
 TMX Group is also regulated as a clearing house in Québec, and TMX Group is subject to certain terms and conditions of its affiliates' regulatory framework as set out below.
-TSX Inc. is also regulated as an information processor by the Autorité des marchés financiers (Québec) (the "AMF"), the Ontario Securities Commission (the "OSC") and the Financial and Consumer Affairs Authority (Saskatchewan) and operates as an information processor in accordance with a determination made by the Canadian Securities Administrators ("CSA") Chairs.
+TSX Inc. is also regulated as an information processor by the Autorité des marchés financiers (Québec) (the "AMF"), the Ontario Securities Commission (the "OSC"), the Financial and Consumer Affairs Authority (Saskatchewan) and the British Columbia Securities Commission (the "BCSC") and operates as an information processor in accordance with a determination made by the Canadian Securities Administrators ("CSA") Chairs.
 Alpha Exchange Inc. (which operates TSX Alpha Exchange) is regulated as an exchange in Canada; however, it does not carry on any listing activity.
-In Canada, an exchange can regulate its markets and its participants and enforce its requirements either directly or through a regulation services provider.